 - If you’re a stomach sleeper, placing a pillow beneath your pelvis will help better align your spine throughout the night and provide extra stability and support.
 This should help decrease back pain and reduce excessive movement.

 Sleeping on a mattress that isn’t customized to fit your sleep preferences, needs, and body type can contribute to restless nights.

-At Texan Mattress, we have a diverse selection of the highest quality mattresses on the market.
-With the help of our experienced salesmen we’ll help you find the perfect mattress to reduce excessive movement during sleep and ensure your mattress lends to a peaceful night’s sleep.
-Visit at Texan Mattress near you to find your dream mattress today!
+At Texan Mattress, we have a diverse selection of the highest-quality mattresses on the market.
+With the help of our experienced sales associates, we’ll help you find the perfect mattress to reduce excessive movement during sleep and ensure your mattress lends to a peaceful night’s sleep.
+Visit Texan Mattress near you to find your dream mattress today!